uplink-systems/terraform-module-ad-gpo/README.md

 The module **terraform-module-ad-gpo** is intended to create and manage a Group Policy object in a local AD.
 Optionally the Group Policy object can be linked to one or more Organisational Units and security settings can be configured within the Group Policy object.

-#### Tasks & ToDos

-- [x] Create and manage a Group Policy object
-- [x] Create and manage one or more OU links for the Group Policy object
-- [x] Create and manage security settings available in the Group Policy object
-- [ ] \(Optional) Apply input variable validation rules if necessary to match available resource values
-- [ ] \(Optional) Apply input variable validation rules if necessary to match business standards
-- [x] Create and manage modules outputs for the GPO, the links and the security settings
-- [x] Document module with README.md
-- [ ] \(Optional) Review code regularly for possible improvements and updates

 ### Requirements

 | Name | Version |